 There is substantial competition in the biotechnology and pharmaceutical industries from pharmaceutical, biotechnology, and chemical companies.
 Many of our competitors have substantially greater research, preclinical, and clinical product development and manufacturing capabilities, and financial, marketing, and human resources than we do.
 Our smaller competitors may also be significant if they acquire or discover patentable inventions, form collaborative arrangements, or merge with large pharmaceutical companies.

-Even if we are ultimately successful in our efforts to commercialize our product candidates, one or more of our competitors may achieve product commercialization earlier than we do or obtain patent protection that dominates or adversely affects our activities.
-Our ability to compete will depend on how fast we can develop safe and effective product candidates, complete clinical testing and the approval processes, and supply commercial quantities of the product to the market.
+Even if we achieve product commercialization, one or more of our competitors may achieve product commercialization earlier than we do or obtain patent protection that dominates or adversely affects our activities.
+Our ability to compete will depend on how fast we can develop safe and effective product candidates, complete clinical testing and approval processes and supply commercial quantities of the product to the market.
 Competition among product candidates approved for sale will also be based on efficacy, safety, reliability, availability, price, patent position, and other factors.